Herniated Disc (Slipped Disc)

 BIRD DOG:

-– Hold this position for 2-3 seconds before slowly returning to the starting position.
+- Hold this position for two to three seconds, then slowly go back to the beginning position.

 PRONE LYING ON FOREARM:

-– Begin this exercise by lying on your stomach (prone position) and slowly prop yourself up on your elbows while keeping your hips in contact with the floor.
+- Starting in the prone position, which involves resting on your stomach, gradually raise yourself up on your elbows while maintaining your hips in contact with the floor.

 PRONE LYING ON HAND